AnyChart/docs.anychart.com/Basic_Charts_Types/Line-Spline-StepLine_Charts.md

 </tr>
 </tbody></table>

 Now we need to convert this data table into an acceptable format.
 In terms of AnyChart we've got one series of data (Sales) with categories that hold months names.
 Each point in series represents one month and sales volume.
-Converted Data looks like:
+Converted data looks like:

 ```
   var data = anychart.data.set([